BarrelfishOS/dragonet/Dragonet/plan.rst

 next question
 ---------------------
 Qus: Create Socket abstraction
-Ans:
+Ans: Added another datatype  which can also work as computation

-Status: NOT_DONE
+Status: DONE

 next question
 ---------------------
 Qus: Create application abstraction
-Ans:
+Ans: Added another datatype  which can also work as computation.
+This may not be the best way.

-Status: NOT_DONE
+Status: DONE

 Next question
 ---------------------
 Qus:  Get simple LPG implemented over NetworkGraph
-Ans: Maybe I should take a look at old code and see how I can integrate sockets into them.
+Ans: I am able to support Socket and Bind API right now.
+Connect will be a special case of bind, and I may have to work more for close.

-Status: NOT_DONE
+Status: DONE

 Next question
 ---------------------